-I had the opportunity to take pictures of a Kingfisher from my living room and was fascinated by its beak design solution and the Japanese Bullet Train which was designed is a form of Bio-mimicry in engineering and the train travelled 10 percent faster, consuming 15 percent less energy and it no longer created a sonic boom after adopting this design into the Bullet Trains.
+I had the opportunity to take pictures of a Kingfisher from my living room and was fascinated by its beak design solution.
+The Japanese Bullet Train which was designed is a form of Bio-mimicry in engineering and the train traveled 10 percent faster, consuming 15 percent less energy and it no longer created a sonic boom after adopting this design into the Bullet Trains.

-Birds have always been an interesting genera of organisms to study evolution from Ring species on how mating songs among a population change over time and induce reproductive barriers and there by speciation to their adaptations of beaks for different environmental niches.
+Birds are always an interesting genera of organisms to study evolution from Ring species (on how mating songs among a population change over time and induce reproductive barriers and there by induce speciation) to their adaptations of beaks for different environmental niches.
 These examples of finches show that evolution can occur in our life time which we call as micro-evolution.
 Even though everyone agrees that evolution is happening there are minor disagreements on how it happens and what are the mechanisms that underlie it and this brought me to The Beak of the Finch: A Story of Evolution in Our Time

 Kim Sterelny (2007) cites this rapid natural selection as illustrating an important point about periods of relative stasis in the punctuated equilibrium hypothesis of Niles Eldredge and Stephen Jay Gould: "In claiming that species typically undergo no further evolutionary change once speciation is complete, they are not claiming that there is no change at all between one generation and the next.
 Lineages do change.
 But the change between generations does not accumulate.
 Instead, over time, the species wobbles about its phenotypic mean.
 Jonathan Weiner's The Beak of the Finch describes this very process".